-While we all try to serve others in one way or another, it isn’t always easy.
-Before you just jump in “fixing things,” you need to confirm a few things first.
+While we all try to serve others in one way or another, it isn’t always easy to do or to do the right way.
+Before you just jump in “fixing things” that need "fixing from your perspective of things, you need to confirm a few things first.

 1) Is there really a problem?

 2) Does the person you want to help think they have a problem?

 4) What is the problem costing them in energy, time, dollars, and / or lost opportunities?

 5) If they want a fix, how soon do they want it?

 6) And last, do you have what is needed to deliver a solution?